arp242/trackwall/README.markdown

 Will this serve as a local DNS resolver and/or cache?
 -----------------------------------------------------
 No. This is not a DNS resolver/cache, just a proxy/filter.
-If you're looking for a DNS cache, then [unbound][unbound] is a good option.
-Both dnsblock and unbound take up about 10M of memory at the most (in the case of dnsblock this depends on the number of hosts to block) so running both on even an older system should be fine.
+If you're looking for a DNS cache then [unbound][unbound] is a good option.
+Running both on even an older system should be fine (the dnsblock author is running them both on a ten-year old laptop).

 This program sucks.
 What alternatives are there?
 ================================================